darvil82/lanat-docs/Lanat/topics/Command-Templates.md

 ## The `@Command.Define` annotation

 Values may be provided to the annotation to specify the names and description of the command.
-If no name is provided, the name of the class will be used as the name of the command.
+If no name is provided, the name of the class will be used instead.

 The description is also optional, and it will be used to provide a summary of the purpose of the command in the help message.